 This post links to products we love, which we may make a small commission from, at no extra cost to you.
 Thank you for supporting our blog!! – Sabrina and Kati

-1. You can hike hut-to-hut in Austria from late June until late September
+1. You Can Hike Hut-to-Hut in the Austrian Alps from Late June until Late September

 Some huts, situated at lower elevations, may open up as early as mid-May.